Skip to content

 Key Takeaways

 Employment contracts are crucial to your relationship with your employees, so it is essential to draft them correctly.
-To do so, you need to ensure that you understand what employment contracts should contain, such as express and implied terms.
+To do so, you must understand what employment contracts should contain, such as express and implied terms.
 For example, your employment contracts will have express terms such as the pay rate and your employees’ work hours.
 They will also contain implied terms reasonably obvious to you and your employee.
 Some of these terms are a legal requirement, so you must be aware of them.
 For example, your duty of care towards your employees is a legal requirement.

 If you need help understanding express and implied terms in employment contracts, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.